 5. How did you survive your worst day?

 I always think that tomorrow is going to be a better day.
 I’m optimistic about it.
 I know that this bad day is just one day.
-As a c Stylist drying chairsstylist, you’ll never go hungry because you will always have an art form, a trade that everybody wants and needs – if it is manicuring or pedicuring, haircut, facial, applying makeup, or you know – any service.
+As a stylist, you’ll never go hungry because you will always have an art form, a trade that everybody wants and needs – if it is manicuring or pedicuring, haircut, facial, applying makeup, or you know – any service.
 Somebody will pay for this service – even if you have to do it at a reduced pay – you can always provide a service.
 For a new stylist coming into the business, I would tell them never be afraid to go to school.
 Keep on learning your craft.
 The more things to learn, the more marketable you’ll be.
 The more services you can provide, the better you can provide for yourself and your family.